codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the miner get fired from his job?
-He took it for granite...
+Why did the tomato blush?
+Because it saw the salad dressing.

 ## Home Server Up-Time